tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/备份与恢复/恢复数据_intl.md

 3. Select rollback type:
 ![](https://main.qcloudimg.com/raw/72776d49399432f30726af3c93df069d.png)

-**Step 2:** When you select **Entire Instance Rollback**, the system creates a temporary instance free of charge to store the rollback data.
+**Step 2:** When you select **Instance Rollback**, the system creates a temporary instance free of charge to store the rollback data.
 The user name and password of the temporary instance are the same as those of the original instance.
 The original instance remains unchanged and the business will not be affected.

-**Step 3:** When you select **Database Table Rollback**, the system performs rollback in the original instance according to the database table selected, the name of the database table after rollback and the rollback time.
-You need to confirm the data after the completion of rollback.
+**Step 3:** When you select **Table Rollback**, the system performs rollback in the original instance according to the database table selected and the name of the rolled-back table and the rollback time.
+You’ll need to confirm that the rolled-back data is correct after the table rollback finishes.

-**Step 4:** You need to access the temporary instance to confirm the rollback data within 48 hours after the completion of the entire instance rollback.
+**Step 4:** You’ll need to access the temporary instance to confirm the rolled-back data is correct within 48 hours after the instance rollback is completed.

-For the temporary instance generated in the rollback, you can perform any of the following:
+For the temporary instance created for the rollback, you can perform:
 1. Conversion: Convert the temporary instance to a formal business instance independent of the original instance.
 2. Replacement: Replace the original instance with the temporary instance (bind the private IP of the original instance to the temporary instance).
 If no action is performed within 48 hours, the temporary instance will be terminated.